mahadeokhamgal/interview_questions/Java_Springboot_answeres.md

 - **Explain the difference between `final`, `finally`, and `finalize()`.**
     *final*
-    - Final is used to make the variables final that is once initialised it cannot be modified, final methods cannot be overriden.
+        - Variables: When a variable is declared final, it can be assigned a value only once.
+After that, its value cannot be changed (i.e., it's immutable).
+        - Methods: When a method is declared final, it cannot be overridden by any subclass.
+        - Classes: When a class is declared final, it cannot be subclassed.

     *finally*
-    - Finally is used in exception handling in Java, finally block is executed after try and catch are executed, finally will always be called irrespective of try/catch execution, so finally serves purpose of closing connections/cleaning purposes.
+    `Used in exception handling to define a block of code that will always execute after the try and catch blocks, even if an exception occurs.
+It's commonly used for cleanup, such as closing files or releasing resources.`

     *finalize()*
-    - finalise is used to make function thread safe.
+    `A method in the Object class that is called by the garbage collector before an object is garbage collected.
+It was intended for resource cleanup, but it's deprecated and should not be used in modern Java.
+It is not thread-safe.`

 - **How does the HashMap work internally in Java?**
 - **What is the difference between ArrayList and LinkedList?**